rshorton/elsabot_docker/Readme.md

 # Elsabot ROS2 Jazzy Docker Environment

-This repo contains file to build and run a ROS docker container for the Elsabot robot.
+This repo contains files to build and run a ROS docker container for the Elsabot robot.

 ## Prepare source

 Create a ROS workspace directory (such as robot_ws):

 ```
-mkdir -p ~robot_ws/src
+mkdir -p ~/robot_ws/src
 ```
 and clone this repo under it.